noyo0/pands-problem-sheet/README.md

 ##### *2. print with custom dividers - ref: (https://stackoverflow.com/questions/11178061/pint-list-without-brackets-in-a-single-row)*
 ##### *3. Collatz conjencture - ref: (https://en.wikipedia.org/wiki/Collatz_conjecture)*
 ##### *4. The Simplest Math Problem No One Can Solve - Collatz Conjecture - ref: (https://www.youtube.com/watch?v=094y1Z2wpJg&t=1s)*

+☝️Feedback was:
+*Some people did not pay attention to the requested output, for you: good, but this puts commas between the numbers, can you do it without the commas*

+#### 🤞I was unable to replicate the issue.
+By using print with a star in front **print(*numbers)** the result is showing without commas.<br>
+Tested in VSC and cmd Terminal, result was without commas in both cases.

++ *Copy/Paste example from cmd Terminal:*
+C:\Users\norbe\OneDrive\ATU_Galway\pands\pands-problem-sheet (main -> origin)
+λ python w04_collatz.py
+Please enter a positive integer: 5 your result:
+5 16 8 4 2 1

 ---
 ---
 <br>